• Skip to primary navigation

 Jump to Recipe

-This fresh and simple Fig salad recipe has thin sliced salami, shaved Parmesan cheese, and bread chunks and is tossed with an olive oil and lemon vinaigrette.
+This simple fig and salami panzanella salad recipe is made by tossing thin sliced salami with quartered figs, shaved Parmesan cheese, and bread chunks.
+The salad is then tossed with an olive oil and lemon vinaigrette.
 It is ready to eat in 10 minutes or less.

 Top view of a white plate with fork with quartered figs, sliced salami, shaved parmesan and croutons. this …

-How To Make This Easy Fig and Salami Panzanella Salad
+How To Make Fig and Salami Panzanella Salad

 • Lightly toast a rustic piece of bread (I like a little crunch) and then tear the bread into large pieces.